-The Amazon approach of writing a six page memo that everyone reads in advance before opening up a discussion is an interesting take on the process.
-They are clearly a business that focussed on actions.
+The Amazon approach of writing a 6 page memo everyone reads in advance before opening up a discussion is an interesting take on the process.

-The challenge with agile (apart from the eye-rolling it tends to generate from those more comfortable with traditional ways of working) is the short-term focus and 2 week sprints make it easy to lose track of the longer-term goal.
-You do need regular reviews to make sure all those short sprints are getting you towards your end goal.
+The challenge with agile in marketing planning is the short-term focus.
+The 2 week sprints make it easy to lose track of the longer-term goal.
+You need regular reviews to make sure all those short sprints are moving you towards you goal.

 Reviews are for steering the ship ...

-That might mean the Marketing Manger, the Brand Manager, the agency or the insight team presenting. it usually means lots of charts in Powerpoint.
-And it is usually all the things that go wrong when putting the marketing plan together in the first place, being repeated in a much higher timeframe.
+And it’s usually all the things which go wrong when putting the marketing plan together in the first place, being repeated in a much tighter timeframe.

 ... not punishing the crew

-Given how much technology has impacted on marketing in the last 20 years, it is ironic that most marketing plans are still written out on post-its and flip-charts still.
+Given how much marketing technology has changed in the last 10 to 20 years, it seems ironic most marketing plans still start on post-its and flip-charts.

 We’ve talked with a few companies over the years who claimed they can bring automation into the marketing planning process.